Event dispatch framework.

 See the module docstring for usage.

-Dispatch a single event to the attached handlers.
+Dispatch an event to the attached event handlers.

 bool or None

-(Since pyglet 1.2) EVENT_HANDLED if an event handler returned EVENT_HANDLED; EVENT_UNHANDLED if one or more event handlers were invoked but returned only EVENT_UNHANDLED; otherwise
+EVENT_HANDLED if any event handler returned EVENT_HANDLED; EVENT_UNHANDLED if one or more event handlers were invoked without any of them returning EVENT_HANDLED;

 Function decorator for an event handler.